jayanthidd/UNO/README.md

 **Player:** This is an abstract class and holds some prewritten code that the HumanPlayer class and the Robot class inherit.
 There is  also a playCard abstract method that is implemented by the HumanPlayer and Robot classes

-**HumanPlayer :** This class extends the Player class and implements the playCard method for a human player
+**HumanPlayer :** This class extends the Player class and implements the playCard method for a human player that can be created at runtime